Selling Data to an Agent with Endogenous Information: Optimal Mechanisms

 \subsection{Endogenous Information}

-When agents can acquire endogenous information, the incentive constraints in \cref{lem:incentive} cannot be simplified to the monotonicity constraint, and the individual rational constraint may bind for types higher than the lowest type $\underline{\type}$.
-Thus the point-wise optimization method for classical auction design cannot be applied when there is endogenous information.
-In the following theorem, we provide a full characterization of the optimal mechanism under \cref{asp:concatenation} and \ref{asp:regular} by directly tackling the constraints on the integration of allocations.
-Note that the regularity assumption (\cref{asp:regular}) is only made to simplify the exposition.
-The same characterization holds for irregular distributions by adopting the ironing techniques in \citet{toikka2011ironing}.
-The detailed proof of \cref{thm:optimal separable} is provided in \cref{apx:separable}.
+When agents can acquire endogenous information, the incentive constraints in \cref{lem:incentive} cannot be simplified to the monotonicity constraint, and the individual rationality constraint may bind for types higher than the lowest type $\underline{\type}$.
+Thus the pointwise optimization method for classical auction design cannot be applied when there is endogenous information.
+In the following theorem, we provide a full characterization of the optimal mechanism under \cref{asp:concatenation} and \ref{asp:regular} by directly addressing the constraints on the integration of allocations.
+The detailed proof of \cref{thm:optimal linear} is provided in \cref{apx:opt}.

-\begin{restatable}{theorem}{thmoptseparable} For convex and separable valuations, under \cref{asp:concatenation} and \ref{asp:regular}, there exists an optimal mechanism $\widehat{\mech}$ with allocation rule $\hat{\alloc}$ such that,\footnote{The characterization on allocation actually holds in any optimal mechanism except for a set of types with measure zero.} \begin{itemize} \item for any type $\type \geq \monopt$, the data broker reveals full information, i.e., $\hat{\alloc}(\type) = \fullexp$;
+\begin{restatable}{theorem}{thmoptlinear} For linear valuations, under \cref{asp:concatenation} and \ref{asp:regular}, there exists an optimal mechanism $\widehat{\mech}$ with allocation rule $\hat{\alloc}$ such that,\footnote{The characterization of allocation actually holds in any optimal mechanism except for a set of types with measure zero.} \begin{itemize} \item for any type $\type \geq \monopt$, the data broker reveals full information, i.e., $\hat{\alloc}(\type) = \fullexp$;